marnelfr/udemy.react/README.md

   but this may become quite complicate to maintain.
 - We can have **performance issue** while using context because it's not recommended for high frequency changes state management: **it's not ready for flux like state management while Redux do.**
-- Once only one property of the state managed by a context change, every component that subscribed to it are reloaded even if they don't use that particular property, so not directly affected by that change.
+- **Once only one property of the state managed by a context change, every component that subscribed to it are reloaded even if they don't use that particular property, so not directly affected by that change.**

 ### How Redux works?
-Redux only has one **Central Data Store (State)** and components subscribe to that state.
+Redux only has one **Central Data Store (State)** and components subscribe to a given part of that state.
 However, they can't change that state directly.
-Instead, they can **dispatch** actions.
+Instead, they can **dispatch** actions.\
 **An action** is just a really javascript object which describes the kind of operation that the reducer function that manipulate the Redux state should perform.\
 Once the Redux state is updated, components that subscribed to it are re-rendered.